 4. Do an educational wine tasting.
 I don’t have to get crazy intense about it like those wine geeks on Somm, but I’d love to know more.

-5. Host a grown up dinner party.
-I’m talking a killer table scape, wine pairings, cheese platters, and me as the chef.
+Host a grown up dinner party.
+I’m talking a little table scape, menu, and me as the chef.

 Have a career.